Sunk cost: Sense of personal responsibility

 In a study of 96 business students, Staw and Fox gave the subjects a choice between making an R&D investment either in an underperforming company department, or in other sections of the hypothetical company.
 Staw and Fox divided the participants into two groups: a low responsibility condition and a high responsibility condition.
 In the high responsibility condition, the participants were told that they, as manager, had made an earlier, disappointing R&D investment.
 In the low responsibility condition, subjects were told that a former manager had made a previous R&D investment in the underperforming division and were given the same profit data as the other group.
-In both cases subjects were then asked to make a new $20 million investment.
+In both cases, subjects were then asked to make a new $20 million investment.
 There was a significant interaction between assumed responsibility and average investment, with the high responsibility condition averaging $12.97 million and the low condition averaging $9.43 million.
 Similar results have been obtained in other studies.

 Desire not to appear wasteful

 A ticket buyer who purchases a ticket in advance to an event they eventually turn out not to enjoy makes a semi-public commitment to watching it.
 To leave early is to make this lapse of judgment manifest to strangers, an appearance they might otherwise choose to avoid.
-As well, the person may not want to leave the event, because they have already paid, so they may feel that leaving would waste their expenditure.
-Alternatively, they may take a sense of pride in having recognized the opportunity cost of the alternative use of time.
+As well, the person may not want to leave the event because they have already paid, so they may feel that leaving would waste their expenditure.
+Alternatively, they may take a sense of pride in having recognised the opportunity cost of the alternative use of time.

+Neuroeconomics and neuroscience approaches

+In recent years, there has been a resurgence in studies of how the brain processes information with respect to sunk costs.
+Measuring sensitivity to sunk costs in laboratory studies can be challenging, as it is often difficult to disentangle the influence of sunk costs from future returns on investment.
+In a cross-species study in humans, rats, and mice, Sweis et al discovered a conserved evolutionary history to sensitivity to sunk costs across species.

+This has opened up more questions as to what might the evolutionary drivers be behind why the brain is capable of processing information in this way, what utility, if any, sensitivity to sunk costs may confer, and how might distinct circuits in the brain give rise to this sort of valuation depending on the framing of the question, circumstances of the environment, or state of the individual.
+Ongoing work is characterizing how neurons encode sensitivity to sunk costs, how sunk costs appear only after certain types of choices, and how sunk costs could contribute to mood burden.